19hours/sg-statutes/Acts/Banking Act.md

 [1/2007]

-(3) If, on examination of any statement supplied by a bank under subsection (2)(c), it appears to the Authority that any credit facility from or any exposure of the bank to any person is to the detriment of the interests of the depositors of the bank, the Authority may by notice in writing to the bank do one or more of the following:
+(3) If it appears to the Authority, whether from a statement submitted under subsection (2)(c) or otherwise, that any credit facility from, any exposure of the bank to, or any transaction of a bank with, any person referred to in subsection (1) is detrimental to the interests of the depositors of the bank, the Authority may by notice in writing to the bank do one or more of the following:

-(a) direct the bank to secure repayment of the credit facility or reduce the exposure within such time and to such extent as may be specified in the notice;
+(a) direct the bank to do any of the following within such time and to such extent as may be specified in the notice:

+(i) secure repayment of the credit facility;

+(ii) reduce or eliminate the exposure;

+(iii) terminate the transaction;

-(b) prohibit the bank from granting any further credit facility to the person or impose such restrictions on the grant thereof as the Authority thinks fit;
+(b) prohibit the bank from granting any new credit facility, creating any new exposure, or entering into any new transaction to or with the person;

-(c) direct the bank to cease any further exposure to the person or impose such restrictions on such further exposure as the Authority thinks fit.

-[1/2007]
+(c) impose such restrictions as the Authority considers appropriate on the grant of any new credit facility, the creation of any new exposure, or the entering into of any new transaction to or with the person.

+[Act 5 of 2016 wef 30/11/2018]

+(3A) A bank which fails to comply with a notice under subsection (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $250,000 and, in the case of a continuing offence, to a further fine not exceeding $25,000 for every day or part of a day during which the offence continues after conviction.

+[Act 5 of 2016 wef 30/11/2018]

 (4) In this section —